SBakerMmu/6G5Z0059-2526-student/Labs/Week01Lab01.md

 There are multiple activities each week, and you will probably not get everything done in the timetabled lab sessions; therefore, it is highly recommended that you complete the labs in your own time each week to avoid falling behind.

-Completing the **Required** Labs will get you ready for writing the assignment code as well as doing the other labs in the module.
+Completing the labs will get you ready for writing the assignment code.

-Completing the **Advanced** Labs will introduce you to more advanced techniques and improve your design skills.
+**Advanced** Labs are optional, but completing the Advanced Labs will introduce you to more advanced techniques and improve your design skills.

 These labs are all about getting your development environment set up for the rest of the module and preparing to write your assignment code.

-## Get on GitHub and use Git (Required)
+## Get on GitHub and use Git
 > ☑ The use of Git to manage source code is a fundamental skill.
 The 2021 Stack Overflow Survey suggested that over 93% of developers used Git for managing source code, and that percentage has grown even further since then as legacy projects switch to Git.
 Use of Git is a key skill for software engineers at any level.

 From a command line prompt, run the command `git --version` to see if Git is already installed on your machine.